Eleirbag89/TelegramBotPHP/README.md

 $content is an array with at least chat_id and action.
 * setWebHook($url)
 [Set a WebHook for the bot] (https://core.telegram.org/bots/api#setwebhook).
-$content is an array with at least chat_id and action.
 * getData()
 Return the user request as array
 * Text()